Chronic Lyme Study

 Interested in participating?
 Here’s what you need to do:

 Complete our questionnaire to see if you are eligible to participate in this study.
-We will review your responses and contact you to let you know if you have met the eligibility requirements.
+Dr. Sarah Williams and the team here in Concord, MA, will review your responses and contact you to let you know if you have met the eligibility requirements.

 Still have questions?